Sampaguitas/pdb_client/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+You will need to install nodejs and gitbash:

 nodejs: